-This efficient and deceptively simple weekend house is hidden up a zig-zag stairway in the dense, native forest of New Zealand’s Waitakere Ranges, which roll down to the black-sand surf beaches below.
+This efficient and deceptively simple weekend modern home (opens in new tab) is hidden up a zig-zag stairway in the dense, native forest of New Zealand's Waitakere Ranges, which roll down to the black-sand surf beaches below.
 It was designed by Stevens Lawson Architects in collaboration with artist, creative director and surfer Dean Poole for his own family.

-The beach-front cabin was born out of a desire to connect with the natural landscape and provide Dean Poole and his family with an “authentic New Zealand experience”, a goal that has been successfully executed in every corner of the project.
+The beach-front cabinwas born out of a desire to connect with the natural landscape and provide Dean Poole and his family with an “authentic New Zealand experience”, a goal that has been successfully executed in every corner of the project.

 The entire lower level is devoted to an open-plan kitchen, living and dining space in which the family can enjoy spending time together while looking out of the floor-to-ceiling windows to the expansive native bush just outside.

 The room is wrapped top-to-toe in wood, creating a warm glow and making this a very cosy, snug space.

 See Also:Inside A modern, private holiday home in the mountains with floor to ceiling glass walls (opens in new tab)

 The plywood-lined living space is accented only with black, from the kitchen island’s worktop to the built-in oven, providing dimension while allowing the natural woodgrain seen throughout to take centre stage.